About Yoga Vidya Mandiram

 Acharya Chandramani was born in a traditional spiritual family.
 From his early age, he was naturally inclined and interested in following the traditional spiritual practices of the Vedas.
 At 8 years of age, he became a serious practitioner of the yogic principles of Swetambara Jaina tradition.
 Later he was initiated into the Vedic Sanskrit tradition by Swami Vivekananda at the age of 10 in Prabhat Ashram, UP, India.
 Acharyaji was fully dedicated to the teachings and daily discipline of the traditional Sanskrit gurukulam from childhood to adulthood.
 Later in 2004, he was initiated by Swami Veda into a meditative lineage of yoga and meditation as passed down by Swami Rama of the Himalayas at Swami Rama Sadhaka Grama, Rishikesh India.
 In his pursuit of academic education, he acquired a bachelor and master degrees in Sanskrit Literature and PhD in a well-known Yoga & Vedanta scripture known as Yoga-Vashishtha from Uttarakhand Sanskrit University.
 Acharyaji also holds 500 E-RYT and RCYT & YACEP from Yoga Alliance USA.

 Acharya Chandramani served as a fulltime traditional scholar and yoga guide at Swami Rama Sadhaka Grama, Rishikesh from 2004 until 2018.
 He has been guiding worldwide yoga students into the Vedic Sanskrit literature and its philosophy and holding yoga retreats, yoga teacher trainings and yoga seminars for more than 25 years.
 Apart from his teaching interests, he finds his passion for writing on practical philosophy of life and for sharing his personal experiences.
 He has authored several books including “Insights into Yoga Psychology”, and “World Peace Prayers”.
 He also has been the editor of several publications including “The Unadorned Thread of Yoga: The Yoga-sutra of Patanjali”.
-As a lifetime dedicated practitioner, Acharyaji initiated into social welfare to serve humanity through his traditional knowledge and personal experiences.
-Currently, he is serving at a yoga and meditation centre as Founding Director of Yoga Vidya Mandiram Rishikesh, India and Chiang Mai, Thailand.
+As a lifetime dedicated practitioner, Acharyaji initiated social welfare to serve humanity through his traditional knowledge and personal experiences.
+Currently, he is serving at a yoga and meditation center as Founding Director of Yoga Vidya Mandiram Rishikesh, India, and Chiang Mai, Thailand.

 Yoga Vidya Mandiram